teuben/nemo/docs/source/python.rst

      pip3 install -e .

 will add the ``nemopy`` module to your python environment.
-Currently only a simple getparam interface is available.
+Currently only a simple getparam interface is available, to build NEMO style programs.

 There are good import and export routines to other N-body formats, through